rthuffman/WFGY/ProblemMap/Atlas/Fixes/official/demos/demo-f7-container-fidelity/README.md

 This demo is designed to make that difference visible.

 It shows that once a case is routed as **F7 Representation & Localization Integrity**, the first repair move changes from “push the model to reason harder” to “repair the container that carries the reasoning.”

 ---

+## Current notebook versions

+This folder currently preserves **two replay notebook versions**.

+### Recommended version

+- `demo_04_f7_container_fidelity_replay_v2.ipynb`

+This is the current recommended notebook for public reading, Colab use, and MVP presentation.

+It keeps the replay-first design, while adding:

+- clearer route summary
+- clearer structure-target framing
+- stronger before / after teaching contrast
+- better aligned shared-layer presentation

+### Original version

+- `demo_04_f7_container_fidelity_replay.ipynb`

+This version is intentionally retained.

+It remains part of the demo history and preserves the earlier first-pass MVP presentation.

+### Version rule

+The rule for this folder is simple:

+- **v1 is preserved**
+- **v2 is the recommended replay notebook**
+- replay-first remains the official design center for Demo 4

+---